Why a profit target option, and how does it work?

-I think it is very good value, and over the three years of the service I have certainly made far more for my members, than I have made in fees.
+I think it is very good value, and over the four years of the service I have certainly made far more for my members, than I have made in fees.
 The fee is my way of getting a bet on with bookmakers and means I get good compensation for all the hours that go into coming up with each days selections, and my members still make a very healthy profit themselves once the target is reached.
 The advantage of this price instead of a cheaper one, is that my members should have no trouble getting the advised prices, were as free or very cheap services, even if they are good like Hugh Taylor on ATR, suffer from the prices going as soon as the tips go up.
 He has thousands of followers all trying to get on.

 Will it be easy to get the stakes on?

 The stakes will be fixed according to the price advised at as follows.